HewlettPackard/oneview-sdk-ruby/examples/README.md

      oneview-ruby ruby examples/image-streamer/api300/plan_script.rb
    ```

 That's it!
-If you'd like to modify an example, simply modify the file (on the host), then re-build the image and run it.
+If you'd like to modify an example, simply modify the file (on the host), then re-run the image and run your samples.

 ## Concurrent Execution